Map and Information on Ethiopia, Click Here

 Food & Drink: – 1.5L Mineral Water B15, .66L Carbonated water (Ambo) B3, 330ml Beer B4, 330ml Pepsi B3, Main Meal B10.

-I’m sure many of you will recall the devastating famine that Ethiopia suffered in the mid 1980’s.
+If you are old enough, I’m sure you will recall the devastating famine that Ethiopia suffered in the mid 1980’s.
 It was hard to forget.
 Hundreds of thousands of people sitting out in a flat, desolate, dusty plain without shelter or water, waiting for food, or to die, whichever came first.
 Let me dispel any images you have of Ethiopia being a desert waste land.
 Yes, it does have desert areas, but the fact is the most of the land is very fertile, with good reliable rainfall, and even has true rainforests.
 The geography is dominated by a mountainous plateau at predominant altitudes of between 2500-3000m, with the Rift valley running down the middle.
 Riding up from Kenya to the capital Addis Ababa, the altitude started at about 1400m and quickly rose to 3000m, through cool misty rain, and green cultivated rolling hills.
 Later, the road descends back down to the dryer Rift valley lake area, which supports a wide variety of bird life, then ascends again to Addis Ababa at about 2400m, making it the third highest capital city in the world.

 Ethiopia is predominantly Christian, but their version has developed relatively independently from European Christianity, and can be traced back to the 4th century AD.
 They do have modern saints like St George, the dragon killer (never mind the fact that dragons are fictional, so does that make him a fake?).
 It would be interesting to compare their bible to ours.

 All the travel books will warn you about the difficulties travelling in Ethiopia.
 The people yell ‘YOU YOU!’, and ‘FARANJI!’ (foreigner) all the time.
 Beggars and would-be guides are prolific.
 After where I’ve been, I didn’t think it would faze me too much, but by the time I left, I had had about all I could take.
 The yelling didn’t bother me at all; at least they don’t throw stones (that is to come in Sudan).
 The guides really got to me.
 You can’t be on your own for more than a minute without someone starting to talk to you.
 For quite a while, I persisted, hoping that someone wants to actually talk, but they are all selling something, be it guiding services, a hotel, a restaurant, drugs, whatever.
 You just can’t relax and enjoy what you are seeing because you are too busy fending people off.
 In the end when they started talking to me I would just say “I don’t need a guide and I DON’T WANT a guide”.
-One of their favourite lines is ‘How can I help you?’, to which I reply “You can’t!”.
+One of their favourite lines is ‘How can I help you?’, to which I gave an exasperated reply “You can’t!”.
 This harassment will turn a lot of potential tourists off coming here, and unless the problem is controlled like they do in the historical cities of Morocco, it will kill the tourist trade.

 I have a policy with beggars.
-I only give to cripples and the elderly, never anything to children, because that encourages them to be life long beggars.
+I only give to ‘genuine’ cripples and the elderly, never anything to children, because that encourages them to be life long beggars.
 In some places like India, there was a practice of horribly mutilating babies while their bones were soft enough, so that they could beg to feed the family.
 There you have to think twice about giving to cripples, because you could be justifying the next mutilation.
 In some Muslim countries, younger women are valid beggars because once a woman is divorced or widowed, she has virtually no job or husband prospects.

 Travelling around, the people are mostly friendly.
 About 50% smile and wave, the other 50% shove out their hand implying ‘GIVE ME!’
 I heard from some aid workers here that many of the current generation of Ethiopians are so used to getting aid from foreign counties, they now expect it as a right.
 In many arid areas, food is given out every week, and has been since 1986.
 I don’t understand it.
 If they can’t grow enough to be self-sufficient in good seasons, should they be there at all?
 Is the rest of the world going to have to support them forever?
 What will happen to them if we can’t support them one year?
 They will surely starve, so is what’s happening right now the wise thing to do?